So you want to get fit.

 One lesser known benefit of running is that it slows down the loss of minerals in your legs, hips and lower spine.
 This happens with all exercises that require you to use your weight.
 You cannot get this benefit with rowing.

 Rowing requires you to learn the proper form and technique.
 There are four phases you need to learn: catch, drive, release and recovery.
+However, since there is just one type of exercise you need to learn, rowing is rather easy.

 A slight variation of the technique allows you to get a vigorous workout too.